Optimizing LLM Inference: Fluid-Guided Online Scheduling with Memory Constraints: Scheduling with Known Output Lengths: The WAIT Algorithm

 \subsection{The WAIT Algorithm}

-The WAIT algorithm prevents eviction cascades by maintaining load balance through a threshold mechanism.
-The core idea is to control admission at each decode stage, ensuring that the rate of new arrivals matches the rate of completions.
-This keeps the system close to the fluid equilibrium derived in Section~\ref{sec:fluid}, \emph{approaching load balance} where arrival and completion rates match.
-This principle---maintaining the system near equilibrium through controlled admission---is central to preventing the cascading failures illustrated in Example~\ref{ex:fcfs_cascade}.
+The FCFS example points to the missing control variable: the composition of the in-service population across prefill and decode stages.
+WAIT regulates this composition by assigning each type \(j\) a threshold \(n_j\), interpreted as the target number of type-\(j\) prompts to serve from each prefill/decode stage in an iteration.
+If fewer than \(n_j\) new type-\(j\) prompts are waiting at entry, WAIT does not admit that type.
+Once the threshold is reached, the server processes up to \(n_j\) prompts from each prefill/decode stage of that type.
+In this way, new work enters the system only when it can replenish a balanced allocation across prefill and decode stages, rather than pushing the system toward the downstream buildup seen under FCFS.

-The threshold-and-wait mechanism achieves three goals.
-First, it prevents \emph{eviction cascades} by controlling admission.
-Second, it \emph{decouples the complex multi-stage, multi-type dynamics}, transforming the system into $m$ independent single-type analyses.
-Third, by waiting until thresholds are met, the batch approaches the fluid equilibrium size, \emph{using memory capacity fully to maximize throughput}.
-The decoupling is crucial: without thresholds, delays in one type would affect memory availability for others through shared capacity constraints, creating feedback loops that resist standard queueing analysis.
-The threshold mechanism breaks these inter-type dependencies through algorithm design, not inherent problem simplicity.
-The third goal reflects a key insight: memory is not just a constraint to satisfy, but a resource to exploit---larger batches process more prompts per iteration, and waiting for the threshold ensures we form batches large enough to use memory efficiently while staying within safe limits.
+The threshold rule also gives the analysis its tractable structure.
+Once the thresholds are fixed, each type evolves as a threshold queue observed at batch-completion epochs, while the shared memory interaction is captured by the feasibility of the threshold vector.
+The waiting requirement is therefore not merely a safety device against eviction; it also preserves the batching benefit created by the fixed overhead \(d_0\).
+Batches form at a scale large enough to use the server effectively, while the thresholds keep memory usage within capacity.

-\paragraph{Algorithm Description.} For each prompt type $j \in [m]$, WAIT sets a threshold $n_j$ derived from the fluid dynamics.
-At time $t$, the algorithm monitors the inventory $n_{js}^t$---the number of waiting prompts of type $j$ at stage $s$.
-Type $j$ prompts are included in a batch only when:
+\paragraph{Algorithm Description.} For each prompt type \(j \in [m]\), WAIT sets a threshold \(n_j\) derived from the fluid model.
+At decision epoch \(t\), let \(n_{js}^t\) denote the number of type-\(j\) prompts at stage \(s\).
+Type \(j\) is eligible for the next batch only when

-When this condition is met, WAIT constructs a batch by selecting $\min\{n_j, n_{js}^t\}$ prompts of type $j$ at each stage $s$ for all types meeting the threshold.
-If no type satisfies the condition, the algorithm waits for more arrivals.
-KV caches for waiting prompts are preserved, avoiding redundant computation.
-The complete specification is in Algorithm~\ref{alg:wait} and Figure~\ref{fig:wait}.
+When this condition holds, WAIT selects \(\min\{n_j,n_{js}^t\}\) type-\(j\) prompts from each prefill/decode stage \(s\).
+If no type is eligible, the server waits for more arrivals.
+Prompts that are not selected remain in their current queues.
+A prompt waiting outside the GPU before prefill has no resident KV cache, but any prompt that has already been admitted and is waiting between decode iterations keeps its KV cache on the GPU and continues to count against memory.
+Algorithm~\ref{alg:wait} and Figure~\ref{fig:wait} describe the policy.